GoogleCloudPlatform/cloudml-samples/README.md

 ## Contrib

-Place to host samples which depend on the TensorFlow contrib API.
+We welcome external sample contributions and TensorFlow contrib API samples to contrib.